Te Atairangikaahu: Reign

+Illness and death

-In December 2005, she started dialysis treatment when her kidneys began to fail.
+In December 2005, Te Atairangikaahu started dialysis treatment when her kidneys began to fail.
 On 11 July 2006, she suffered what appeared to be a heart attack, and was admitted to intensive care in Waikato Hospital, Hamilton.
 She was discharged from hospital later in the month, in time to celebrate her 75th birthday.

-Death

-Te Arikinui Dame Te Atairangikaahu died on 15 August 2006, aged 75, at her official residence, Turangawaewae Marae in Ngāruawāhia.
+Te Arikinui Dame Te Atairangikaahu died on 15 August 2006 at her official residence, Tūrangawaewae marae in Ngāruawāhia.
 Six of her seven children were present, with one daughter en route from Australia.

 Her death sparked a week of mourning for Māoridom leading to her funeral on 21 August 2006.
 She is buried on Taupiri mountain in an unmarked grave, as are her ancestors, as a sign of equality with their people.
 Queen Elizabeth II sent her condolences.

-Her widower, Whatumoana Paki, had wanted a tombstone for his wife, but members of the royal family do not have grave markings.
+Her widower, Whatumoana Paki, wanted a tombstone for his wife, but members of the royal family do not have grave markings.
 Instead, Paki paid tribute to his wife by planting a breed of purple roses, named specifically for Te Atairangikaahu, around a memorial stone outside their home.